Rava Dhokla Recipe (Suji Dhokla)

 5 from 1 vote

 Rava Dhokla (Suji Dhokla) is a Gujarati snack prepared with semolina, yogurt, and other ingredients.
-Serve it with green chutney and masala chai.
+Serve it with green chutney and masala chai for breakfast or as a teatime snack.

-If you like this dhokla recipe, you may also like Poha Dhokla, Makki Ka Dhokla.
+If you like this dhokla recipe, you may also like Poha Dhokla, Oats Dhokla, and Makki Ka Dhokla.

 Instant rava dhokla served on a plate.

 I have a diary in which I note down recipes that I have come across somewhere and liked.
 The idea is to try them in my kitchen at some point.
-The list is ever-growing as I find so many inspirations on the internet, Instagram, TV, and cookbooks.
+The list is ever-growing as I find so many sources of inspiration online, on Instagram, on TV, and in cookbooks.

 I noted this rava dhokla recipe years ago when an afternoon recipe show featured it in one of their episodes.
-I am bummed that it took me three years to give this recipe a try.
+I am bummed that it took me 3 years to try this recipe.

 Rava Dhokla is an instant version of the popular Gujarati snack Khaman Dhokla.
 It is called instant, as there is no need to ferment the batter.